 Two new coronavirus testing sites will open in the next few days to boost Dudley borough’s testing capacity.

 The first will open on Studley Gate car park next to Swanpool Park in Stourbridge on Friday (January 15) and offer tests for people who are displaying symptoms of coronavirus – a new and persistent cough, a high temperature or loss or change in sense of taste and smell.

 The site will be the third walk through site to offer symptom testing.
 Others are Flood Street car park, Dudley, and Jackson Street, Lye.

-The borough also has two temporary drive in sites for symptom testing, one at the Waterfront in Brierley Hill and one based at Himley Hall and Park.
+The borough also has a temporary drive in sites for symptom testing at The Waterfront in Brierley Hill.
 Further details can be found at www.dudley.gov.uk/coronavirus and all tests must be booked in advance at www.gov.uk/get-coronavirus-test or by calling 119.

 The second new testing site will open on Tuesday January 19 in the sports hall at Dudley Leisure Centre and will offer lateral flow tests to people who are completely symptom free.
 Access to the site will be via the sports hall doors, not the main leisure centre entrance.

 This will complement the symptom free testing already taking place at 30 pharmacies across the borough and at Saltwells Education Centre.

 In order to qualify for a symptom free test a person must be a key worker who lives or works in the borough who have a public facing role but are unable to get a lateral flow test through their employer and for those in contact with people who are vulnerable such as shop workers, taxi drivers and those providing support in the voluntary sector.

 People who live or work in the borough and cannot follow the ‘stay at home’ directive for one of the permitted reasons can also seek a test.